William Oefelein: Personal life

 Oefelein was married to his first wife and had not yet been accepted to the NASA Astronaut Corps when he met married and recently selected Astronaut Candidate Lisa Nowak in 1996.
 When Oefelein became an astronaut candidate in 1998, he and Nowak became romantically involved while training together at NASA.
 Oefelein and his first wife, who had two children together, divorced in 2005.
 Oefelein continued his relationship with the still married Nowak, while also starting a relationship, in November 2006, with U.S. Air Force Captain Colleen Shipman.
-Shipman and Oefelein exchanged racy e-mails throughout his December 2006 space mission, and he ended his relationship with Nowak in January 2007.
-On February 5, 2007, Nowak was arrested at the Orlando International Airport following an alleged assault on Shipman.
-On November 10, 2009, Nowak pleaded guilty to lesser charges and was sentenced to time served plus one year's probation.
+Shipman and Oefelein exchanged racy emails throughout his December 2006 space mission, and he ended his relationship with Nowak in January 2007.
+On February 5, 2007, Nowak was arrested at the Orlando International Airport following an assault on Shipman.
+On November 10, 2009, Nowak pleaded guilty to charges and was sentenced to time served plus one year's probation.

 On July 10, 2009, Oefelein and Shipman were living together in Alaska when they announced their engagement.
 The couple married in summer 2010, and live in Wasilla, Alaska, with their son, born in 2012.
 Shipman is now an author under the pen name C.M.
 McCoy, and released her first novel in December 2015.

 In September 2011, Oefelein survived a small plane crash in rural Alaska.